ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

 The interface to the main factory is \ILIAS\UI\Factory.

-* All factory interfaces aside from the main factory MUST be located in the namespace \ILIAS\UI\Factory.
+* All factory interfaces aside from the main factory MUST be located in a subnamespace of `ILIAS\UI\Component`, where the exact subnamespace corresponds to the path from the main factory to the factory in question which also corresponds to the Kitchen Sink taxonomy.
+I.e. a factory reachable via `$main_factory->a()->b()` must be located in `ILIAS\UI\Component\A\B`.
+* Every factory interface MUST have the name Factory.
 * Every factory interfaces aside from the main factory MUST be instantiable via the main factory interface or successive calls to factories returned by the main factory interface.